Table of contents

 </video>

-Examples of HTML <video> Tag
+Examples of Video Tag

-Example 1: Basic Video Player with Controls.
+Example 1: Basic HTML Video Tag

 <!DOCTYPE html>